 Access Control Requirements

-Access control at U-M, whether managed at the central or unit level, must adhere to the following requirements from Access, Authorization, and Authentication Management (DS-22):
+Access control at U-M, whether managed at the central or unit level, must adhere to the requirements in Access, Authorization, and Authentication Management (DS-22).